 The battery can last up to 5 days, so that makes it perfect for wearing to school all week.
 And also nice if you like rechargeable watches more than a battery that you have to replace (although the Garmin Vivofit lasts 7 months).

 I think this is a matter of personal preference.

 But here comes the POWER of the Fitbit Ace.
 Ready?

 You can set up a family account if you all have Fitbits so you can easily view your kids' progress together.

 As a family, it is important to develop healthy habits TOGETHER (** oops, do I have to lead by example now? **).
 With the Fitbit Ace 2, your kids are guaranteed to have a healthier life and everyone in the family can participate.

-The Fitbit Ace 2 is suitable for children from the age of 6, so younger brothers and sisters can also quickly participate.
+The Fitbit Ace 2 is suitable for children from 6 years so younger siblings can quickly join in too.

 With the help of the Fitbit app you can use a special 'background' on the watch; my personal favorite is 'Sprout', which shows a plant pot with a flower that grows slowly as your child builds up more steps throughout the day.